mathewgomas-alfred/mathewgomas.io/contributors_manual/krita_manual_readme.rst

         # install the python3-sphinx package for your system.
 For example for Ubuntu:
         sudo apt install python3-sphinx
+        # build the manual (reports potential errors, allows to inspect changes in the browser)
+        make html
         # make sure everything is correct
-        make html
         git status
         git diff
         # add all of the files